denten-books/plain-text/0-intro.md

 shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
-Reading began to engage the morphology of rare metals, media archeology, hard drive forensics.
+Reading began to engage the morphology of rare metals, media archaeology, hard drive forensics.
 Both accounts, I argue, capture an aspect of the same underlying condition.
 The perceived image of an archived inscription splits from its source.
 The sign plausibly resides both on screen and on hard drive.
 It fractures, in some real sense, diverging at the site its projection from the site of the archive.
-Erasing a word on screen, for example, may not elicit the corresponding action on disk.
 Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the newly composite sign.
 Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
 The advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
 The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passed from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

-***

-Our challenge today lies in escaping the quietly smothering embrace of automation, a multitude of microscopic prosthetics that in aggregate exert an enormous pressure on the mind's centers of pleasure and satiation.
-A quietude descends on the dwellings of our intellectual life.
-The digitally displaced hold on to the discomfort of the encounter with the machine.
-Estrangement, always at the heart of immigrant or queer poetics, reconciles without seeking wholeness or integration.
-I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for self-displacement, to those who transgress purposefully, and to those who continue to trespass.
+A short *conclusion* gestures towards the contemporary political consequences of the material covered, discussing also the possibility of machine phenomenology in relationship to humanism.

 <!--- NOTES  --->
 <!--- NOTES  --->